erikabarcott/profitbricks-sdk-groovy/Readme.md

 #### Start a Server

-This will start a server.
-If the server's public IP was deallocated then a new IP will be assigned.
+Starts a server.
+If the server's public IP address was deallocated then a new IP address will be assigned.

-The following table describes the request arguments:
+**Request Arguments**

 | Name| Required | Type | Description |
 |---|:-:|---|---|
 | datacenterId | **yes** | string | The ID of the VDC. |
 | serverId | **yes** | string | The ID of the server. |

-After retrieving a server, either by getting it by id, or as a create response object, you can call the `start` method directly.
+After retrieving a server, either by getting it by ID, or as a create response object, you can call the `start` method directly.

 ```
 s.dataCenter=dc.read(datacenterId)